-Seto leads a wide-ranging musical life as a musicologist, conductor, teacher, and violinist.
-He conducts the Connecticut College Orchestra and teaches courses in music theory and history, including Music 131, Foundational Theory for Musicians and Music 248, History of Music II.
+Mark Seto leads a wide-ranging musical life as a musicologist, conductor, teacher, and violinist.
+He directs the Connecticut College orchestra and teaches music history, theory, conducting, and orchestration.

-As a musicologist, Seto’s principal areas of research are nineteenth-century orchestral music, aesthetics, nationalism, and performance.
-He has presented his research at national conferences including the annual meeting of the American Musicological Society, the North American Conference on 19th-Century Music, Feminist Theory and Music, and the Harvard Lyrica Dialogues.
+As a musicologist, Seto’s research explores issues of influence, nationalism, and cultural identity in fin-de-siècle Paris.
+He has presented his work at national and international conferences including the annual meeting of the American Musicological Society, the Biennial International Conference on 19th-Century Music, the North American Conference on 19th-Century Music, and Feminist Theory and Music.

 His recent publications include a chapter on the choral music of Luigi Cherubini and Augusta Holmès in Nineteenth-Century Choral Music, ed.
 Donna M. Di Grazia (New York: Routledge, 2013); an introduction to a new score of Vincent d’Indy’s Fantaisie sur des thèmes populaires français (Munich: Musikproduktion Höflich, 2013); and articles and reviews published or forthcoming in Nineteenth-Century Music, Nineteenth-Century French Studies, and Nineteenth-Century Music Review.
 Working from manuscript sources, he has prepared performing materials and conducted western hemisphere premieres of works by Augusta Holmès and J. A. Hasse.
 His production of Hasse’s Alcide al bivio was praised by Opera News as a “lively, well calibrated performance.”